-Once he starts smiling, so people around him respond.
+Once he starts smiling, he attracts people around him like a magnet.
+Evolution has made the contours of his face and body specifically designed to make people around him want to nurture and care for him.
 They gaze at him and he gazes back.
 He watches the curtains flapping by the window.
 Then grandma visits and she can’t take her eyes off him.
-With this new attention, his excitement rises to a level that makes him uncomfortable but, alas, he has not yet developed the ability to self-sooth.
+With this new attention, his excitement rises to a level that makes him uncomfortable but, alas, he has not yet developed the ability to decrease his attentiveness and calm himself.
 As the stimulation and stress levels rise he starts to get distressed.
 He becomes tense and begins to strain and groan, especially late in the day.

 Sucking To Calm

-There was a recent editorial in the Australian Paediatric and Child Health Journal titled
+There was an editorial in the Australian Paediatric and Child Health Journal titled

 How do we fix the problem?
 It is simple in principle and tough in practice.
-We have to reduce the level of stimulation in the babies environment to a level he can cope with, and do it for long enough to calm his active stress response.
+We have to reduce the level of, especially visual stimulation, in the babies environment to a level he can cope with, and do it for long enough to calm his active stress response.

 In a phrase we have to “Bore Him to Sleep”.